Are Daily Standups Inefficient?

 Different Standup Meeting Formats to Try

 There are various daily standup formats you can try to not make them monotonous and ineffective.
+Some teams use daily check ins, which can take the form of quick synchronous meetings, Slack updates, or asynchronous written reports, especially in remote or hybrid environments.
+Following good practice in choosing and adapting standup formats is essential for team success.
 A few of them include:

 Scrum Standard Questions